gitlabhq/gitlabhq/doc/development/writing_documentation.md

 - **User guides**: technical content to guide regular users from point A to point B
 - **Admin guides**: technical content to guide administrators of GitLab instances from point A to point B
-- **Technical Overviews**: technical content describing features, solutions, and third-party integrations
+- **Technical overviews**: technical content describing features, solutions, and third-party integrations
 - **Tutorials**: technical content provided step-by-step on how to do things, or how to reach very specific objectives

 #### Understanding guides, tutorials, and technical overviews